 In addition to earning a degree or certification in information security, getting hands-on experience in the field will better prepare you for a successful career.

-With the ever-increasing threat of cyber attacks, it is imperative that an organization’s information security managers keeps up with the latest trends and technologies.
-The outlook from the Department of Labor Statistics shows that demand for information security analysts and cybersecurity occupations will expand by 33 percent between now and 2030.
+The growing risk of cyber-attacks means information security managers must stay updated with new trends and technologies.
+The Department of Labor Statistics predicts that jobs for information security analysts and cybersecurity roles will grow by 32 percent from now until 2032.

-There are several important skills and experiences that are essential in this field such as technical knowledge especially with security principles, compliance, best practices, and continuous learning since this field is constantly evolving and BIOs must be willing to learn and adapt to new technologies and threats.
+Key skills in this field include technical knowledge of security principles and compliance, an understanding of best practices, and a commitment to continuous learning.
+Since the field always changes, information security officers must be ready to learn and adapt to new technologies and threats.

 Sources